High School English in Fujieda

 Entrance Fee: ¥8,000 (one-time, covers initial materials, level assessment, and individualized curriculum setup)

-Materials: Textbooks are purchased separately by students (approx. ¥3,000–¥6,000 per year depending on track).
+Materials: Textbooks are purchased separately by students (approx. ¥3,000–¥6,000 per year, depending on the materials we choose together).

 Schedule: Evening and weekend slots available to fit busy club schedules.